 Over the past few months, Sunshine has begun reading voraciously.
 She reads novels at home.
 Signs as we’re driving.
 Labels at the grocery store.
 And when I’m working at the computer, she reads over my shoulder.
 It’s made me more aware of what I’m doing online—and more aware that soon, she’ll be wanting to access the computer herself.
 So far, we’ve limited her use of the computer and Internet because frankly, there’s a lot about the Internet today that scares me.

 That’s why I’m excited for initiatives like Safer Internet Day and #PinkShirtPromise.
-Safer Internet Day (today) is supported by the Canadian Centre for Child Protection and focuses on reducing cyberbullying and promoting responsible Internet use. #PinkShirtPromise is a national campaign headed by Shaw Communications to end bullying across Canada, starting today and ending with Pink Shirt Day on February 24th.
+Safer Internet Day is supported by the Canadian Centre for Child Protection and focuses on reducing cyberbullying and promoting responsible Internet use. #PinkShirtPromise is a national campaign headed by Shaw Communications to end bullying across Canada.

 As a blogger, I spend a lot of time on the computer.
 I’m online to write posts and promote them, email brands I’m working with, network and support fellow bloggers, connect with my readers, and more.
 It’s sometimes a struggle to balance work and family, because they happen in the same area.
 Safer Internet Day is a good reminder that I need to model responsible computer and internet use for my daughters.